Types of Aid

 To borrow a PLUS loan for a student, the parent must be the student’s biological or adoptive mother or father.
 A stepparent is also eligible to borrow a PLUS loan if his/her income and assets were reported on the FAFSA.
 A legal guardian is not considered a parent for a PLUS loan.
 The Federal Direct Loan Servicer will complete a credit check on the parent borrower prior to approval.

-The U.S. Dept. of Education has approved the following interest rate and fees for Federal Direct PLUS Loans:
+The U.S. Dept. of Education has approved the following interest rate for Federal Direct PLUS Loans: AFTER JULY 1, 2019 through June 30, 2020

 Plus Application Process: